libvips/libvips/install.md

 	$ git clone git://github.com/jcupitt/libvips.git

-Building from git needs more packages, you'll need at least `swig`, `gtk-doc` and `gobject-introspection`, see the dependencies section below.
+Building from git needs more packages, you'll need at least `gtk-doc` and `gobject-introspection`, see the dependencies section below.

 Then: